jsmccrumb/Graphsplaining/README.md

 For all: Navigate to the repository's directory and run `docker-compose up -d` to start the service in daemon mode, or `docker-compose up` to start it in foreground.

+Because of the depends_on in the docker-compose file, you can do `docker-compose up graphsplaining_service debug_scraper` and it will also bring up the neo4j containers, if you do not want to have the neo4j logs produced in your console but do want the logs from the other containers.

 ## Configuration
 Neo4j configuration options can be set either by providing a config file to the docker container or by setting environment variables on the container in the format: "NEO4J_{config}" where config is the property with periods replaced with underscores, and underscores replaced with two underscores.
 Such as: `NEO4J_dbms_connector_bolt_listen__address=:17687` to set `dbms.connector.bolt.listen_address`